xieweiAlex/English_Learning/words/2025/words-Sep-25.md

 The **indecorous** fight over a dead president's body.
 And what it says about African politics.
 He encountered controversy for using sometimes violent **corporal** punishment on both girls and boys.

-### Economist Newsletter
-Israeli Prime Minister Benjamin Netanyahu was full of **defiance** and **bluster** today at the UN General Assembly, even as he grows increasingly isolated on the world stage.

 ### Week 38
 **fess up**.

 **kerosine** is jet fuel, **kerosene** lights up your house.